zephyr-atomi/zephyr-atomi.github.io/docs/blog/002-driving-bldc-motors-with-six-step-commutation.md

 *Six PWM Signals*

 #### Running the Motor
 After confirming the correctness of the PWM outputs, I flashed the code onto the STM32 chip on the ODrive.
 After powering it on and rebooting, I successfully observed the X2212 motor running smoothly.
-Below is the demo video.
+Below is the demo video again.

 <video controls width="640">
   <source src="/blog/002-driving-bldc-motors-with-six-step-commutation/six_step_commutation_bldc.mp4" type="video/mp4">